 One of the most critical capabilities sought is the ability to learn on the go and be completely adaptive.
 In maintaining this approach, the Government has the greatest form of plausible denial ever established.

 Of most importance is the need for this organization to never be an official part of the overall Intelligence Community but rather an offshoot apparatus fully funded by the Executive Branch similar to President Washington’s Secret Service Fund (not to be confused with the U.S. Secret Service today).

-As an offshoot organization to the larger U.S. IC, control would be maintained directly from the Executive Branch which means, politicization of such would be minimized and the current overwhelming control of Intelligence among key members within the House and Senate would be eliminated which brings a second order of effect—leaks of intelligence would be dramatically reduced.
+As an offshoot organization to the larger U.S. IC, control would be maintained directly from the Executive Branch which means, the politicization of such would be minimized and the current overwhelming control of Intelligence among key members within the House and Senate would be eliminated which brings the second-order of effect—leaks of intelligence would be dramatically reduced.

 Some may question whether this approach is even possible.